evilwombat/gopro-usb-tools/README.md

  $ ./prepare-bootstrap HD2-firmware.bin

 This will produce the v222-bld.bin and v222-hal-reloc.bin files.
 Now gpboot will have the files it needs to bootstrap the camera.
+Again, this prepare-bootstrap commands MUST be run on the v222 firmware update file, regardless of what you are actually trying to load and boot in the end.

 To actually boot the camera, you can use the 'gpboot' command.